catberry/catberry/docs/index.md

 * add – a new store has been added to the application
 * change – the store source has been changed
 * unlink – the store has been removed from the application
-* error – watch error is occurred
+* error – watch error occurs

 Every event handler receives a store descriptor as the first parameter.

 Component Finder

-* add – a new component has beed added to the application
+* add – a new component has been added to the application
 * change – the component folder has been changed (any inner files)
 * changeLogic – the component's logic file has been changed
 * changeTemplates – the component's template or error template has been changed
 * unlink – the component has been removed from the application
-* error – watch error occurred
+* error – watch error occurs

 Every event handler except the `change` event receives a component descriptor as the first parameter, but `change` event handler receives